 Maybe what these Hollywood types need is to be able to smoke cigarettes in their offices again, smoke pot and take LSD and listen to the rest of Electric Ladyland, not just the focus group-sanctioned hits.
 Am I the only one who sees the parallel between the bans on smoking and the overall decline in American intelligence?
 In the 1970s people were still smoking in the doctor's waiting room.
 There were ashtrays in the grocery stores.
 Now we have our health, but at what cost?
 We've lost that loving, intellectual feeling.
 We've lost faith in our fellow man's ability to perceive the obvious.
 Instead of learning guitar, we're playing GUITAR HERO.
 Instead of dancing in the fires of creation and destruction, we're recycling... and recycling... until the slightest expression of originality sounds like the threatening cries of the heretic.

 Much as I detest Cruise as a persona, I can respect him to a point as a movie craftsman, knowing how much effort he throws into his films, which you can feel in pics like LAST SAMURAI and MI3.
 That said, his persona represents much of what sucks about contemporary masculinity - style over substance, spoiled bratty misogyny (when his characters finally gets their head out their asses, we're supposed to applaud, like an audience of doting potty-trainers) and self-confidence ratcheted up to dangerous heights based on his motor skills and little else.

-Of course part of Kubrick's enduring popularity is how open to interpretation his films are: 2001 can be duller than paint drying or a spiritual awakening, so who knows, maybe one day I'll see this film again and love it, but for right now it stands in my mind as the definitive example of when genius becomes paralyzed by its own shadow.
+Of course part of Kubrick's enduring popularity is how open to interpretation his films are: 2001 can be duller than paint drying or a spiritual awakening depending on your state of mind when you see it, and maybe the time of day, so who knows, maybe one day I'll see this film again and love it, but for right now SHUT stands in my mind as the definitive example of when genius becomes paralyzed by its own shadow.